 Black Feathered Turkey, is originally from Norfolk in the UK, and often known as the Norfolk Black Turkey.
-By the 1700’s, just before Christmas, these turkeys were walked from Norfolk to markets in London, in flocks of several hundred birds at a time.
+By the 1700s, just before Christmas, these turkeys were walked from Norfolk to markets in London, in flocks of several hundred birds at a time.
 Some farmers made little shoes to protect the feet of the turkeys during the long journey.
 Norfolk Black Turkeys are available in Ireland in limited numbers from specialist butchers and suppliers.
 Much prized for their flavour and delectable moist meat.
 Again, this is not a cheap option, but certainly one full of flavour for your Christmas feast.
-And a talking point too, as you tell this historical story round the table.
+And a talking point too, as you tell this historical story around the table.

 Goose used to be the bird of choice at Christmas in Ireland, before the surge in popularity of turkey.
 Every rural home and farmyard reared its own goose for the Christmas table.
-Nowadays, goose is seen as a celebrational alternative to turkey.
+Nowadays, the goose is seen as a celebrational alternative to turkey.
 Birds are generally reared free range and slow grown to develop further.

 Not a cheap choice, but certainly a stunning centrepiece, if you want something different and still traditional this year.
 Order your goose well in advance from your local butcher.
 A goose will feed fewer people than a turkey of the same weight.
 As a guide, a 4.5kg goose should serve four people comfortably, but there won’t be too much leftover for additional meals.

 Direct From The Farm

 Where To Bag Your Bird

 All our Good Food Ireland butchers have farm fresh and free-range turkeys and geese to order.
-Check out McCarthy’s of Kanturk, M.J.O’Neill, Clonakilty, Michael McGrath, Waterford, and Kelly’s of Newport, Co.
-Mayo, Corrigan’s Butchers Finglas, Corrigan’s Butchers Drumcondra, Butchers Best, New Ross, Brogan’s Butchers, Athboy, Murphy’s Craft Butchers, Tullow, and Market House Ennistymon, all of which specialise in supplying best quality fresh Irish birds at Christmas.
+Check out McCarthy’s of Kanturk, Michael McGrath, Waterford, and Kelly’s of Newport, Co.
+Mayo, Corrigan’s Butchers Finglas, Corrigan’s Butchers Drumcondra, Butchers Best, New Ross, Brogan’s Butchers, Athboy, Murphy’s Craft Butchers, Tullow, and Market House Ennistymon, all of which specialise in supplying the best quality fresh Irish birds at Christmas.